Areopaguaworkshop/AI-Subtitle-Editor/README.md

 # AI subtitle Editor

-The aim of this project is turn the subtitle into a readable written file with slids by using AI, that is Large Language Model (LLM) promts.
+The final goal of this project is turn the subtitle into a readable written file with slids by using AI, that is Large Language Model (LLM) promts.

 This is my personal project for [GCDFL](https://www.gcdfl.org/).
 The lectures will generate the cc.vtt or srt files.
 However, I want to make these files into readable markdown file for Chinese audience.